Meet Our New Innovation

 Update Global Widget Content

-Click on the spinning arrows icon to update the translation.
+Click on the pencil or setting icon to update the translation.
 It will bring you to the Translation Editor page.

 Translating Elementor Template for Multilingual Website